-The Institute for Education is proud to announce the start of the Year of Digital Citizenship.
+The Institute for Education is proud to be involved in the Year of Digital Citizenship.

-Thirteen projects have been proposed and approved all of which will use open education resources to produce examples of best practice in websites, MOOCs, online guides, interactive videos, games, and learning platforms.
+Thirteen projects have been proposed and approved all of which will use open education resrouces to produce examples of best practice in:

 Each of these projects will focus on one or more aspects of digital citizenship: